 Skip to main content

-Abstract Datagram Network Layer (ADNL) is the core protocol of TON, which helps network peers to communicate with each other.
+Abstract Datagram Network Layer (ADNL) is the core protocol of TON, which helps network peers communicate.

 Peer identity